P4x1a/P4x1a/README.md

 Aqui estão alguns projetos nos quais trabalhei recentemente:

 - [Projeto 1](https://github.com/P4x1a/portscan)**: Um portscan que desenvolvi baseando-me no curso da Solyd.
+- [Projeto 2](https://github.com/P4x1a/update-Kali-Linux)**: This project is designed to simplify the maintenance and update process of the Kali Linux system using a Bash script.

 ---